leeds-rust-belt/roguelike-tutorial/README.md

 You need rustc installed to build the code.
 This is best done by running rustup Full instructions can be found here: https://www.rust-lang.org/learn/get-started

-If you're running this in WSL on windows then you might need an xserver of some sort, dpending on what version of WSL you are running
+If you're running this in WSL on windows then you might need an xserver of some sort, dpending on what version of WSL you are running.

+You must also install the tcod dependencies as listed here: https://github.com/tomassedovic/tcod-rs#how-to-use-this

+Use the relevant instructions for whichever platyform you're building this on.

 ### Install
 1. Clone the repo